sciZer0/newdiscoveries/a/README.md

 ### NEW DISCOVERIES CHANGING ALL SCIENCE

 ### DISCOVERY #1
-<i>FUNDAMENTAL ERRORS IN “OFFICIAL” SCIENCE</i>
+<i>FUNDAMENTAL ERRORS IN SCIENCE</i>

 1.1.
-THE 1st Sufficient Fundamental Mistake in "Official" Science;<br>
+The 1st Sufficient Fundamental Error in Science;<br>
 1.2.
-Endless Series of Fundamental Mistakes in "Official" Science.
+Endless Series of Fundamental Errors in Science.

 ### DISCOVERY #2
 <i>NEW FORMULAS OF FORCE, WORK, ENERGY, POWER</i>